Neighborhood Arts Award

 To be considered:

-•The project or activity must have been carried out during the current fiscal year (June 30, 2015 – July 1, 2016) or calendar year.
+•The project or activity must have been carried out during January 1st through October 31st 2022.

-•A Nomination Form must be completed and submitted by the October 14, 2016 deadline.
+•A Nomination Form must be completed and submitted by the deadline of November 18th.

 •A separate Nomination Form must be submitted for each activity or individual being nominated.

-•There is no limit to the number of nominations that can be submitted by any one individual or group.
-The eligibility requirements
+•There is no limit to the number of nominations that can be submitted by anyone individual or group.

 1. Describe the project or activity.